Five Common Types Of Attraction And What They Mean

 Sexual attraction

 This is one of the most common forms of attraction and can be easily confused with romantic/emotional interest.
 Sexual attraction is when a person wants to be sexual or partake in sexual activities with another individual.
 This attraction type can exist alone or coexist with romantic attraction.
-This may be a common form of attraction and the easiest to pinpoint when figuring out your feelings toward another person.
+This may be a common form of attraction and the easiest to pinpoint when figuring out your feelings toward another person, because it may be based on physical appearance.
 Still, there are far more factors involved in feeling drawn to somebody in addition to this essential and instinctual type of attraction.
 The impulse and wish to be intimate with someone are where sexual attraction comes into play.
 Still, it can exist as a form all on its own or even be combined with other forms of attraction, such as those present in certain relationships.
 You do not have to have emotional feelings or any other kind of attraction to be sexually attracted to someone.

 Aesthetic attraction